|

 The Monroe Doctrine was never a ratified

-law or anything like that.
+law or anything of that sort.
 It was just a general

 guideline according to which the US resolved to handle their foreign